hubbards/xpath-kotlin/README.md

     3 > count(//ol/li)

-Such an expression can be evaluated in Java using the [javax.xml.xpath] package but the expression must be encoded as a string.
+Such an expression can be evaluated in Java using the [javax.xml.xpath] package but the expression must be encoded as a [String].
 Using this XPath DSL, we can build a value equivalent to the XPath expression above in a structured way.

     run {